MohammadJomaa/cloudwhisper/TESTING.md

-# 🧪 Multi-Cloud MCP Project - Testing Guide
+# 🧪 CloudWhisper - Testing Guide

-This document provides comprehensive information about testing the Multi-Cloud MCP project.
+This document provides comprehensive information about testing the CloudWhisper project.

 ## 📋 Test Overview